duriantaco/treeline/README.md

 | **MAX_METHODS_PER_CLASS**    | Method count threshold in a single class.                                  | 20                    |
 | **MAX_CLASS_COMPLEXITY**     | Overall complexity threshold for a class.                                 | 50                    |

+## Limitations
+This repo is solely for python.

 ## Contributing